-The Board's personal property replacement tax revenues ("PPRT Revenues") (net of amounts used to pay debt service on bonds of the Board secured by PPRT Revenues) are budgeted to be approximately \$340.5 million for Fiscal Year 2023.
-For Fiscal Year 2022, PPRT Revenues were \$570.5 million, which represents approximately 7.4% of General Operating Fund Revenues.
+The Board's personal property replacement tax revenues ("PPRT Revenues") (net of amounts used to pay debt service on bonds of the Board secured by PPRT Revenues) are budgeted to be approximately \$538.7 million for Fiscal Year 2024.
+For Fiscal Year 2023 PPRT was budgeted at \$340.5 million and for Fiscal Year 2022 the Board received PPRT Revenues in the amount of \$570.5 million, which represents approximately 7.4% of General Operating Fund Revenues.